Volunteer Abroad Program for Vets, Nurses and Animal Care Takers

 - Training and support to Guatemalan veterinarians and animal health care workers to provide continuing care when we are not there

-Volunteers are asked to fundraise $1500 to help fund the Healthy Pets Program and keep it running all year round.
+Volunteers are asked to fundraise $1350 to help fund the Healthy Pets Program and keep it running all year round.
+This cost also includes your on-the-ground expenses including food, transportation and lodging.
 We are here to help you make this dream become a reality with our fundraising tool-kit and one-on-one training session with our recruitment coordinator.

 Volunteers are responsible for their own airfare, optional excursions, travel and/or health insurance.
 Please ensure your passport is valid for at least 6 months from the departure date.